rupakg/blog/content/posts/how-to-build-a-serverless-alexa-skill.md

 type:  "post"
 ---

 When I was a kid, I was intrigued by the Starship Enterprise's onboard computer featured in the science fiction series Star Trek.
-Although cheeky at times in it's portrayal of technologies beyond our imagination, the voice-controlled computer always made me wonder.
-And, here we are in the same lifetime, realiziing similar technolgies - inside our homes, on a small device...
+Although cheeky at times in its portrayal of technologies beyond our imagination, the voice-controlled computer always made me wonder.
+And, here we are in the same lifetime, realizing similar technologies - inside our homes, on a small device...
 Amazing, I think! 🖖
 <!--more-->

 Let's build ourselves a custom skill for Alexa.
 Let me show you how.